November 9, 2022

 Travel nurses in the current market can make almost triple the salary of nurses working in permanent positions.
 In 2021, there were an estimated 100,000 travel nurse opportunities.
 A 2022 Nursing World Organization report estimated that 500,000 nurses will retire this year, leaving the nursing profession with 1.1 million vacant positions.

 A nursing shortage combined with the stress and burnout of a global pandemic has made it easier than ever to work as a travel nurse.
-For those new to traveling, it’s important to understand the ins and outs of the contract that accompanies choosing a new location to work.
+For those new to traveling, it’s essential to understand the ins and outs of the travel nursing contract that accompanies choosing a new location to work.

-Choosing a location where you want to travel is only the beginning of the contract process.
+Since there are many travel nursing jobs out there, choosing a location where you want to travel is only the beginning of the contract process.
 After the interview process, if the organization wants to offer a position, it will come with a contract to sign.
 To actually start working at a new hospital, you must sign a contract.
-Details of the contract are first worked out between the travel agency and the organization, and then the travel agency with the travel nurse.
+Details of the agreement are first worked out between the travel agency and the organization, and then the travel agency with the travel nurse.

 It’s incredibly important to read the whole contract before signing on the dotted line.
 Contracts are legally binding and will affect the life of the travel nurse for the duration of the contract.
 The contract should be clear and easy to understand, with numerous specific details.
-It’s crucial to read the entire contract to fully comprehend what you are agreeing to with the organization.
-Every travel contract is different, but has similar components.
+It’s crucial to read the entire contract to fully comprehend what you agree to with the organization.
+All travel nursing jobs and travel nursing contracts are different but have similar components.
+For example, if you're working with a per diem nurse staffing firm, you most likely won't receive tax-free stipends for meals or housing.

 The contract should include many specific details regarding the unit where the nurse will work (if applicable), such as: